yOyOeK1/oiyshTerminal/esp32IOBox1/README.md

 # esp32 box io v1

 Arduino-ide part.
+Center of the party is esp32 - n4 with 30 pin dev board.
 Box is going over list of essid's.
 Then connect to ip and port of mqtt broker start publish states of GPIO's.